skycore9/aalrsmf/README.md

-LIBMF is a library for large-scale sparse matrix factorization.
-For the optimization problem it solves, please refer to [2].
+LIBMF++ is a library for large-scale sparse matrix factorization.
+For the optimization problem it solves, please refer to [1]. this library is based on LIBMF.